THE MERRY WIVES OF WINDSOR

 "With Merry Wives, Shakespeare effectively invented the sitcom" The Independent

-The irrepressible Sir John Falstaff is in love (or is that lust?) with two respectable suburban ladies, and their husband’s money.
+The irrepressible Falstaff is down to his last farthing and, convinced that two respectable suburban ladies, are in love with him, hatches a plan to make the most of their husbands' money.
 Unbeknown to him, the two merry wives hatch a plan to teach the old rogue, and their frantic husbands, a thoroughly good lesson.
+READ THE SYNOPSIS

 "The world's mine oyster"